5.1 – Overview

 Of course, there could be instances where the stoploss gets triggered, and you pull out of the trade.
 But the stock could reverse direction and start going up after you pulled out of the trade.
 But unfortunately, this is also a part of the game, and one cannot really help it.
 No matter what happens, the trader should stick to the rules and not find excuses to deviate from it.

 Bearish Marubozu indicates extreme bearishness.
 Here the open is equal to the high and close the is equal to low.
 Open = High, and Close = Low.

 A bearish marubozu indicates that there is so much selling pressure in the stock that the market participants actually sold at every price point during the day, so much so that the stock closed near its low point of the day.
 It does not matter what the prior trend has been, the action on the marubozu day suggests that the sentiment has changed and the stock is now bearish.

-The expectation is that this sudden change in sentiment will be carried forward over the next few trading sessions and hence one should look at shorting opportunities.
-The sell price should be around the closing price of the marubozu.
+The expectation is that this sudden change in sentiment will be carried forward over the next few trading sessions, and hence one should look at shorting opportunities.
+The selling price should be around the closing price of the marubozu.

 In the chart above (BPCL Limited), the encircled candle indicates the presence of a bearish marubozu.
 Notice the candle does not have an upper and a lower shadow.
 The OHLC data for the candle is as follows: